SansBasnet/Java/Java_Terminology.md

 - Precision: refers to the format and amount of space occupied by the type.
 Single precision occupies 32 bits (so the width of 32) and a Double precision occupies 64 bits (width of 64)

 - Char: Similar to string i.e. it can store a character but can only store 1 character.
-Used where is used it asked to press one key, last key stroke…
+Used where is used it asked to press one key, last key stroke… A char occupies two bytes of memory, or 16 bits and thus has a width of 16.
+It is NOT as single byte because it allows us to store Unicode characters.